eclipse/xtext/xtext-website/documentation/310_web_integration.md

 #### `xtext.createEditor(options)`

 Creates one or more editor instances and initializes Xtext services for them.
-The available options are described below.
+If not specified other The available options are described below.
 The return value is the created editor if exactly one was created, or an array of editors otherwise:

 ```javascript
 var editor = xtext.createEditor();